 Adress: Alikhanyan Brothers Str., 375036 Yerevan, Armenia

 (Born: May 18, 1949, in Yerevan, Armenia)

 Outside his field, Prof. Chilingarian has been interested in applying his data analysis methods to pattern recognition and genome analysis.
-He was awarded a research grant from the Civilian Research and Development Foundation (CRDF) to develop new methods of DNA micro-array data treating based on quantification of different types of gene expression in normal and tumor- affected tissues.
-The work culminated in a patent application by Utah’s Huntsman Cancer Research Center.
+In 2000-2001 he collaborated with the Huntsman cancer institute in Utah, USA to develop multivariate methods of DNA microarray data treating based on quantification of different types of gene expression in normal and tumor- affected tissues.
+This work culminated in a patent application by Utah University.

 In 80-ths Prof. A. Chilingarian developed methodology of machine learning for high-energy physics and astrophysics experiments.
 He is the author of the ANI (Analysis and Nonparametric Inference) computer code library.
 He introduced the "multidimensional nonlinear cuts" method for analyzing data from the Atmospheric Cherenkov Telescopes.
 The methodology of the event-by-event analysis of the Extensive Air Shower experiments provides the estimation of energy spectra for separate groups of the primary nucleolus and partial energy spectra of primary cosmic rays.
 The group he led discovers the highest energy protons (with energies greater than 20 GeV) accelerated in the vicinity of the Sun on 20 January 2005 during Ground Level Enhancement event N 69.